joinpursuit/Pursuit-Core-Web/fundamentals/strings/README.md

 ### Immutability

 While we have the ability to manipulate strings, we cannot directly change the characters in a string _permanently_.
 This is because strings are **immutable** which means they are unable to be mutated or changed.
-Above we didn't need to create a new `str` variable because we were not changing any of the existing characters in the string but instead adding to the end.
-In the following examples, you will see that each time we want to change a string's characters we must save the changes in a _new_ variable.
+Above we didn't need to create a new `str` variable because we were not changing any of the existing characters in the string but instead reassigning `str` to a new, longer string.
+In the following examples, you will see that each time we want to change a string's characters we must save the changes in a _new_ variable or _reassign_ the existing variable a new value.

 ### toUpperCase